cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 #### Solution

-Ensure you have created a service account for Terraform, and that you have successfully configured it, by performing the procedures in the [Step 1: Set Up Your Shell Environment](../installing/gcp/deploying-bosh-gcp/#step-1-set-up-your-shell-environment) and [Step 2: Set Up a GCP Account for Terraform](../installing/gcp/deploying-bosh-gcp/#step-2-set-up-a-gcp-account-for-terraform) sections of the <em>Deploying BOSH for Kubo on GCP</em> topic.
+Ensure you have created a service account for Terraform, and that you have successfully configured it, by performing the procedures in the [Step 1: Set Up Your Shell Environment](../installing/gcp/deploying-bosh-gcp/#step-1-set-up-your-shell-environment) and [Step 2: Set Up a GCP Account for Terraform](../installing/gcp/deploying-bosh-gcp/#step-2-set-up-a-gcp-account-for-terraform) sections of the <em>Deploying BOSH for CFCR on GCP</em> topic.

 ---